A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: The Cycle Walk

+where we consider $\gamma\in[0,1]$ as an interpolating parameter between the two natural choices.
+One could also consider more generic choices of $\gamma \in \mathbf{R}$.
+We will further explore the different choices of measures in Section~\ref{sec:Some_Measures}.

 The Cycle Walk is a Markov chain with state space $\mathcal{F}_d$.
-In its more basic form, it will be a mixture of two other Markov Chains: the 1-Tree Cycle Walk $Q_\treeOne$ and the 2-tree Cycle Walk $Q_\treeTwo$.
+In its more basic form, it will be a mixture of two other Markov chains: the 1-Tree Cycle Walk $Q_\treeOne$ and the 2-Tree Cycle Walk $Q_\treeTwo$.
 Though their constructions are very similar, they play very different roles in the Cycle Walk.
 Once we define these Markov chains, we will define the $\kappa$-Cycle Walk by $Q_{\text{Cycle},\kappa}= \kappa Q_{\treeOne}+ (1-\kappa) Q_{\treeTwo}$ for $\kappa \in [0,1)$.
-Often we will fix $\kappa$ and suppress it from the notation writing simply $Q_{\text{Cycle}}$.
-Though we begin by defining the simple Cycle Walk, the main object of interest for us will be the Metropolized Cycle Walk which we will denote by $P_{\text{Cycle},\kappa}$ and will define at the end of the section.
+Often we will fix $\kappa$ and suppress it from the notation, writing simply $Q_{\text{Cycle}}$.
+Though we begin by defining the simple Cycle Walk, the main object of interest for us will be the Metropolized Cycle Walk, which we will denote by $P_{\text{Cycle},\kappa}$ and will define at the end of the section.
 As before, Metropolization will be used to make the chain have the specified target measure $\nu$ on $\mathcal{F}_d(G)$ as its stationary measure.

-The 1-Tree Cycle and 2-Tree Cycle Walks are built on the common idea of adding a cycle to a tree or pair of trees and then removing edges to return to trees.
+The 1-Tree and 2-Tree Cycle Walks are built on the common idea of adding a cycle to a tree or pair of trees and then removing edges to return to a forest.
 We begin by defining these two building blocks.